Throughout his academic career, Dr. Kenneth Tupper has studied the broad possibilities offered by psychedelics.

 Dr. Tupper publishes frequently in academic journals, speaks at conferences all over the world, and has been featured everywhere from NBC News to New Scientist Magazine to The Economist.

-Prior to joining the British Columbia Centre on Substance Use, Dr. Tupper spent close to fifteen years developing prevention and harm reduction policies at the British Columbia Ministry of Health.
+Dr. Tupper spent close to fifteen years developing prevention and harm reduction policies at the British Columbia Ministry of Health.
 He earned his Ph.D. in Education Studies from the University of British Columbia (2011), a Masters of Arts in Education from Simon Fraser University (2002) and a Bachelor of Arts (English and Philosophy double major) from Simon Fraser University (1996).

 As an artistic outlet, Dr. Tupper plays West African-style guitar, djembe, hammered dulcimer, and sings.